robincsamuel/ghost-google-drive/README.md

 You can copy the contents of json file to the config file (under `storege.ghost-google-drive.ghost`) as shown in the `Configuration` step.

 ## Managing Google Drive
-If you've followed the steps above, you've just created a service account.
+If you've followed the steps above, you just created a service account.
 A service account can't be logged into like a normal Google Drive account.
 Fret not!
 [We've built a solution to help.](https://github.com/behoyh/google-drive-ui)

 ## License